Illinois Mathematics and Science Academy

 The Illinois Mathematics and Science Academy, or IMSA, is a three-year residential public secondary education institution in Aurora, Illinois, United States, with an enrollment of approximately 650 students.

 Enrollment is generally offered to incoming sophomores, although younger students who have had the equivalent of one year of algebra and a 9th-grade science equivalent are eligible to apply.
 All applicants undergo a competitive admissions process involving the review of transcripts, teacher and counselor evaluations, student essays, and SAT or ACT scores.
 Historically, approximately one-third of applicants in any given year are admitted.
 Due to its nature as a public institution, there are no charges related to tuition, room, and board; however, there is an annual student fee that may be reduced or waived based on family income.

+Most people accepted to IMSA live in the state of Illinois; however, a limited number of out-of-staters are accepted each year.
+They are primarily from neighboring states, such as Wisconsin, Indiana, and Kentucky.

 History

 The school's founding president was former Batavia Superintendent Stephanie Pace Marshall, who was involved with the project from the start and, with the school's first legal counsel Richard L. Horwitz, helped form IMSA's original legislation, governing bylaws, and slogan.
 Marshall retired from the position on June 30, 2007, and was later named President Emerita by the Board of Trustees.

 Although the school received a budget cut in financial year 2002, its budget has since increased with the support of House Minority Leader Tom Cross.
 IMSA's chairperson was Paula Olszewski-Kubilius.